crazykyler005/connection-logger/README.md

 ## Description

 I created two means of keeping track of the duration of internet outages.
-The outages times will be stored within the records folder that is created in the same location the script file is ran in within a text file.
+The outages times will be stored in the records folder that is created in the same location the script file is ran in within a text file.

 ## connection_checker